enasequence/cramtools/README.md

+# CRAMTools is no longer supported.
+Please use Samtools: http://www.htslib.org/.

 CRAMTools is a set of Java tools and APIs for efficient compression of sequence read data.
 Although this is intended as a stable version the code is released as early access.
 Parts of the CRAMTools are experimental and may not be